Test-Time Optimization of Physical Query Plans with LLMs: Introduction

-Using an off-the-shelf LLM (GPT-5) with an evolutionary sampling strategy, we search to optimize an existing physical execution plan.
-We show that the physical plans discovered by the model can reach 4.78$\times$ speedups, opening up a wide variety of optimization and cost savings for queries.\footnote{Considering that the API calls needed for substantial improvements in our test cases usually cost only a few cents, real-world workloads with repeated and overlapping queries can achieve a positive ROI from automated optimization.}
+Using an off-the-shelf LLM (GPT-5), we instantiate a test-time optimization framework with an evolutionary sampling strategy to optimize an existing physical execution plan.
+We show that physical plans discovered by the model can reach 4.78$\times$ speedups, opening up a wide variety of optimization and cost savings for queries.\footnote{Considering that the API calls needed for substantial improvements in our test cases usually cost only a few cents, real-world workloads with repeated and overlapping queries can achieve a positive ROI from automated optimization.
+Appendix~\ref{sec:cost_benefit} quantifies this, showing time-based crossover within typical OLAP-template reuse counts.}

 To this end, we develop \name, a harness designed to evaluate OLAP planning in production environments (Figure~\ref{fig:pipeline_overview}).
-We integrate \name~on Apache DataFusion, a widely-adopted, industrial-grade query engine.
-DataFusion serves as a rigorous baseline, as its query optimizer incorporates decades of database research representing the current standard for non-learned optimization.
+We integrate \name~on Apache DataFusion~\cite{lamb2024apache}, a widely adopted, industrial-grade query engine that has emerged as a backbone of modern analytical systems, powering production deployments across time-series databases, observability platforms, cloud SQL services, and serverless lakehouses~\cite{tagliabueduckhunt,safronovr2sql,dixinfluxdb3,datafusionusers}.
+DataFusion exemplifies the move toward composable data systems~\cite{pedreira2023composable} and serves as a rigorous baseline, as its query optimizer incorporates decades of database research representing the current standard for non-learned optimization.
 Thus, we unpack the DataFusion database architecture to expose its internal API to end users.
 We then intercept query execution to retrieve the physical plan, serialize it into a compact representation, and provide it to an LLM to discover semantically guided optimizations.
-We demonstrate the usefulness of our evolutionary sampling pipeline on two benchmarks derived from TPC-H and TPC-DS~\cite{tpc-h}.
+We demonstrate the usefulness of our test-time optimization pipeline using evolutionary sampling on two benchmarks derived from TPC-H~\cite{tpc-h} and TPC-DS~\cite{tpc-ds}.
 We show that LLMs can make query execution as much as 4.78$\times$ faster and we further demonstrate that the optimized plans found on smaller DBs generalize to larger DBs effectively and maintain the speedups.
 The harness and all the code used in the experiments will be released as open-source.
 We summarize our contributions as follows: